Where Does Our Food Come From?

 To view a script of this infographic click here.

 In the United States, the amount of imported food continues to increase as Americans consume more products that are either not locally available or not grown fast enough to meet demand.
 The United States imports a wide variety of foods, including fish and shellfish, fruits, nuts, vegetables and red meat.
 Because of cheaper labor costs overseas, it is sometimes less expensive to buy an imported apple than one grown here at home.

 Some of our most popular food items (bananas, coffee, tea, cocoa) simply cannot be grown in the continental United States.

-Many times of the year fresh fruits must be imported from Canada, Costa Rica, Mexico, Chile and Peru.
-At certain times of the year fresh vegetables must come to us from Mexico and Peru.
-Some fish and shellfish is harvested by American companies operating out of China.
+Many times of the year, fresh fruits must be imported from Canada, Costa Rica, Mexico, Chile and Peru.
+At certain times of the year, fresh vegetables must come to us from Mexico and Peru.
+Some fish and shellfish are harvested by American companies operating out of China.
 Nearly all of our red meat and poultry comes from Texas and our border states, though much of the United States imports red meat from South America.

 We are able to substantially limit our imported food volume by gearing our menus to predominately feature fresh seasonal food.
 This is a more European model of food production.
 It requires common sense, discipline and creativity.
 When properly practiced, eating in season provides fresher, more nutritious, more wholesome and less expensive food.

 Nearly 80% of our food is Regional Conventional.
 In other words, it is produced using traditional farming methods and comes to us from Texas and our border states plus California and Florida.
 Many of our fresh herbs and some fresh produce is Local Organic.
 We add more local organic suppliers each year as the Denton and greater Texas market evolves.